piyushvinde10/RHCSA-Linux-System-Administration/sort-uniq.md

 sort file1 | uniq
 ```

-This command first sorts the file and then removes duplicate lines. :contentReference[oaicite:6]{index=6}
+This command sorts the file first and then removes duplicate lines.

 ---